 Recent clinical work with children who have sensory processing/developmental dysfunction has revealed a strong association between subtle oral-motor and respiratory dysfunction and many sensory integrative and sensory-motor problems.
-It is in the best interest of professionals and caregivers to learn more about oral motor sensory input and receive practical strategies and exercises to utilize.
+It is in the best interest of professionals and caregivers to join an oral motor training courses and receive practical strategies and exercises to utilize in their work.

 Upcoming Oral Motor Sensory Courses